Meet the HAPL team!

 Tom joined the team after obtaining a Bachelor's in Physics from Dartmouth College in 2014 and working briefly at the Chandra X-ray Center in Cambridge, MA.
 His research interests lie in experimental characterization of hypersonic fluid-structure interactions, optical techniques for identifying boundary-layer transition, and computational studies of the off-design performance of hypersonic waveriders.
 When not at his desk, Tom enjoys hiking, sailing, and writing sonnets about hypersonics.

-Born in Baltimore, MD, Laura is a first-year Master's student and National Defense Science and Engineering Fellow.
+Born in Baltimore, MD, Laura is a second-year Master's student and National Defense Science and Engineering Fellow.
 She attended the University of Notre Dame in South Bend, IN, and graduated in 2016 with her B.S. in Aerospace Engineering.
 Having participated in a few years of undergraduate research in experimental hypersonic boundary layer transition, she intends to continue working in experimental hypersonics at UMD by exploring the capabilities of high-speed TSP and PIV.
 In her free time, she enjoys running and baking.